CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 ```

 For side tracks,
-you should use `"videos"`,
+the required property is `"videos"`,
-which is a plain video sequence.
+which is a plain video sequence array.
 In this case,
 a path like notation should be used as to clarify if the slug being added for each video is a lesson, challenge or guest tutorial: